StateX: Enhancing RNN Recall via Post-training State Expansion: Experiments

 \paragraph{Evaluation}

 We evaluate the models' context utilization abilities with recall-intensive tasks and in-context learning (ICL).
-The recall-intensive tasks involves 5 popular document question-answering tasks.
+The recall-intensive tasks involve 5 popular document question-answering tasks.
 To assess ICL, we adopt a suite of 7 classification and 5 multiple-choice tasks selected from~\citet{min-etal-2022-rethinking}, a study that systematically evaluates ICL capabilities.
-Models are evaluated with accuracy across varying number of demonstrations, and ICL performance is summarized by the mean accuracy averaged over all tasks.
+The ICL prompt contains 16 demonstrations, and the performance is summarized by the mean accuracy averaged over all tasks.
 Furthermore, we measure the general language processing abilities with 6 popular multiple-choice common-sense reasoning tasks.
+More details are given in Appendix~\ref{sec:appendix-evaluation-details}.